pouryare/AdSight-Predictive-Ad-Engagement-Analyzer/README.md

 ## Maintenance

 - Regularly update the IBM Watson API key and endpoint if needed.
-- Check for updates to the Streamlit and requests libraries and update `requirements.txt` accordingly.
-- Monitor the application's performance and retrain the model periodically with new data if available.
+- Monitor the application's performance and retrain the model periodically.

 ---